 DS-MG (Kosmos 26) [Yuzhnoye]

-The DS-MG satellites were a series of Soviet technolgy demonstration satellites launched as part of the Dnepropetrovsk Sputnik program.
+The DS-MG satellites were a series of Soviet technology demonstration satellites launched as part of the Dnepropetrovsk Sputnik program.

 These battery powered satellites were to demonstrate an electric gyrodyne orientation system.
 It also carried a scientific package for research on the Earth's magnetosphere, infrared flux and ultraviolet flux.